Additionally, we study how microbes in the Anthropocene act as sinks or sources of various greenhouse gases.

 -

-Morten ELSNER KIELER, Engineering Assistant, Lab Technician, (pressure tanks)
+Morten ALITOUCHE KIELER, Engineering Assistant (pressure tanks)

 -